vhowick/starter-research-group/content/home/welcome.md

 widget: hero  # See https://wowchemy.com/docs/page-builder/
 headless: true  # This file represents a page section.
 weight: 10  # Order that this section will appear.
-title: "Welcome to the Howick Group at University of Glasgow"
+title: "Welcome to the Howick Lab"
 subtitle: ""
 hero_media: welcome.jpg
 design: